MichaelM4/Floppy80-M1/USER-GUIDE.md

 The Floppy80-M1 emulates the following features of the Expansion Interface
 - 32k RAM expansion (optional)
 - Up to 3 floppy drives
-  - single and double sided
+  - single and double-sided
-  - single and double density
+  - single and double-density
   - up to 90 cylinders
-  - DMK support, HFE?
+  - DMK disk format support
 - Up to 2 hard drives
   - Uses same image format as FreHD
 - 40Hz RTC interrupt generation